snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### How to run Snakemake in an interactive SLURM Job

-If you really need run Snakemake inside an HPC job, we recommend relying on interactive jobs.
+If you really need to run Snakemake inside an HPC job, we recommend relying on interactive jobs.
 Doing so, will preserve Snakemake's output and ease debugging.
 You can start your interactive job like this:

 ```console
 $ salloc -A <your SLURM account> -p <your partition> \